Black Nerve

 The principles are simple: the vespers are inserted into the mealworm’s intestines, where they grow capillaries and roots throughout the body, pumping ichor and cultivating fungus.
 Cordyceps targeting the brain is a difficult spell to get right — there so many failure modes, overstepping of bounds that incurs the judgment of the vespers.
 But this is within the bounds.
 The spellbinders assure you.

-Where earlier grubsuckers would grow bulbous and fat in their bodies, this new breed bears brains bulging from their head capcasules, crowned with the white fingers of cordyceps.
+Where earlier grubsuckers would grow bulbous and fat in their bodies, this new breed bears brainmatter bulging from their head with club-shaped fruiting bodies: crowned with death’s golden fingers, cordyceps.
 Your success is tested when the percipients take their first specimen, decapitate it and cook it, educting it throughout a chemical gauntlet.
 The result is just as you both hoped: false ambrosia, the potion capable of temporarily restoring the sanity to rootless and ghouls, and a favored concoction of umbracogs.

 They brief you on the recipe — not the full recipe, but enough to brew a precursor that might make your factories a useful supplier.

-It's called false ambrosia for a reason.
-Even in bugs with functioning pineal glands, it has an effect.
+It’s called false ambrosia for a reason.
+Even in bugs with functioning souleye, it has an effect.

 There are hallucinogens, and then there are noetic hallucinogens.